Unitary representations of real reductive groups: Translation functors: first facts

 for the corresponding integral simple roots for $H_s$.
 The coherent family $\Phi$ has the following additional properties. \begin{enumerate} \item If $d\gamma_s + d\psi_s$ is integrally dominant, then $\Phi(d\gamma_s + \psi_s) = 0$ if and only if there is a simple root $\alpha_s \in \tau_s(\Gamma)$ with $(d\gamma + d\psi)(\alpha_s^\vee) = 0$. \item Suppose that $d\gamma_s + d\psi_s$ is integrally dominant, and does not vanish on any root in $\tau_s(\Gamma)$.
 Write

 Then

 is a Langlands parameter; and

-\item The set of irreducible constituents of the various virtual representations $\Psi(d\gamma_s + \psi_s)$ is equal to the set of irreducible constituents of all the tensor products $F\otimes J(\Gamma)$, with $F$ a finite-dimensional representation of $G$. \end{enumerate} \end{theorem}
+\item The set of all the irreducible constituents of the various virtual representations $\Phi(d\gamma_s + \psi_s)$ is equal to the set of irreducible constituents of all the tensor products $F\otimes J(\Gamma)$, with $F$ a finite-dimensional representation of $G$. \end{enumerate} \end{theorem}

 \begin{definition} In the setting of Theorem \ref{thm:cohfam}, the subset

 of the simple integral roots is called the {\em $\tau$-invariant of the irreducible representation $J(\Gamma)$}, or the {\em $\tau$-invariant of $\Gamma$}.
 (Because of the canonical isomorphism $i(R^+_s,R^+)$, we may also refer to $\tau(\Gamma) \subset \Pi(d\gamma)$ as the $\tau$-invariant.) \end{definition}